atayardimci/hlp21-group-09/docs/Symbol-Interface.md

 let isSymClicked (pos : XYPos) (sym : Symbol) : bool =

-// Returns all PortInfo of all symbols in the model let getAllPortInfo (symModel:Model) : CommonTypes.PortInfo List =
+// Returns all PortInfo of all symbols in the model let getAllPort (symModel:Model) : CommonTypes.Port List =

 // Returns the bounding box of the symbol with the given Id let getBoundingBoxOf (symModel: Model) (sId: CommonTypes.ComponentId) : BoundingBox =

-// Returns the portInfo of all ports of the symbol with the given Id let getPortInfoOf (symModel: Model) (sId: CommonTypes.ComponentId) : PortInfo list =
+// Returns the portInfo of all ports of the symbol with the given Id let getPortOf (symModel: Model) (sId: CommonTypes.ComponentId) : Port list =

 // Returns the buswidth information of the symbol with the given id.
 // If the buswidth information not known at symbol creation, None is returned.